What is PCOS?

 In addition, there are two surgical treatments for ovarian cysts.
 Ovarian drilling, also known as ovarian diathermy, involves drilling tiny holes into the ovaries to reduce testosterone levels and stimulate ovulation.
 The second option is ovarian wedging, in which the surgeon removes part of the ovary.
 However, surgery is generally not recommended for women who are trying to become pregnant due to the risk of post-surgical adhesions and scarring, which can affect the function of reproductive organs.

 Our therapists provide an alternative treatment, addressing the hormonal and mechanical aspects of PCOS-related infertility with surgery or medications.

 Natural Treatment for Polycystic Ovarian Syndrome

-We believe that our success treating women with PCOS can be attributed to our work at the major attachments of the dura.
+We believe that our success in treating women with PCOS can be attributed to our work at the major attachments of the dura.
 The dura is a fascial ‘sweater’ surrounding the spinal cord, from the bottom of the tailbone to attachments at the top of the neck and the base of the skull.
-From there, it enters the skull through a large opening (the foramen magnum), then spreads out to surround the brain and every structure in the head.
+From there, it enters the skull through a large opening (the foramen magnum), and then spreads out to surround the brain and every structure in the head.
 Naturally, this includes the sphenoid bone, which houses the pituitary-hypothalamus complex.
 Strong sheaths of the dura totally surround and infuse with the pituitary gland, which plays a major role in reproduction.

-Using a manual therapy protocol, our therapists have helped many women with PCOS avoid the need for surgery and medication, and helped them conceive.
+Using a manual therapy protocol, our therapists have helped many women with PCOS avoid the need for surgery and medication and helped them conceive.
 At 54%, Clear Passage pregnancy rates were about double the rates achieved by surgery (33%) or medications (22%).
 (Rice et al., 2015a)